cfengine/documentation/guide/writing-and-serving-policy/policy-framework.markdown

 code and can't be modified).
 If things get to that point, you probably have to look at why corrupted policies made it into production.

 As is typical for CFEngine, the policy and the configuration are mixed.
-In `update.cf` you'll find some very useful settings.
-Keep referring to `update.cf` as you read this.
+In `controls/update_def.cf` you'll find some very useful settings.
+Keep referring to `controls/update_def.cf` as you read this.
 We are skipping the nonessential ones.

 #### How it works ####